Aeolian (album)

-Aeolian is the third album by the German metal band The Ocean.
+Aeolian is the second studio album by German post-metal band the Ocean.
 It was released on 7 March 2006 through Metal Blade Records.

 About

 Aeolian is the second part of a two-CD project that started with Fluxion.
 Whereas Fluxion had a focus on atmosphere and orchestral sounds, Aeolian focuses more on the band's hardcore and metal influences.
 The two albums were originally intended to be released together as a double CD, but this was cancelled due to financial reasons.

 An animated music video was created for the song "One with the Ocean".